Damage to your rented home

 You must look after your home but your landlord can't expect it to be returned in exactly the same state as when you moved in.

-Tell your landlord if you accidentally damage any of the furniture or fittings in your rented home.
+Tell your landlord if you accidentally damage anything in your rented home.

 If your landlord agrees you can make or arrange the repair or replacement, get receipts for work done and items you buy.

 Use your inventory to record details of damage you repair with the landlord's agreement.

 If you leave your tenancy without fixing damage, your landlord could deduct money from your deposit or take legal action to cover the cost.

 Accidental damage caused by neighbours

-It's usually your landlord's responsibility to repair damage caused by an accident that was not your fault.
+It's usually your landlord's responsibility to repair damage that was not caused by you.

 This could include: